Skip to main content

 • It is recommended to have a secondary administrator within your organization at any given time to avoid service disruptions if one of the administrators cannot log in or is no longer with the company.

 • After you set your new password, ensure you keep the password secure and remember it.
 Druva does not have access to your data and cannot reset your account password if you forget it.
-Only the Druva Cloud Administrators and Cloud Administrator for Hybrid workloadss can reset the password of other administrators in your organization.
+Only the Druva Cloud Administrators and Cloud Administrator for Enterprise workloadss can reset the password of other administrators in your organization.

-Create a Cloud Administrator for Hybrid workloads
+Create a Cloud Administrator for Enterprise Workloads

 If Hybrid Workloads Management Console access is enabled, see Manage Druva administrators